Jinxhy/On-device-AI-Resources/README.md

 - No cost: paying for cloud computing cycles is not needed.

 ## News :mega:
+28/07/2025: The repository is upgraded with more clearer structure!\
 28/07/2025: The repository is back to update now!\
 22/11/2022: The On-device AI Resources repository is first announced!!!